 - journalism – as researcher, ultimately Editor of an investment management journal, I still engage with content as well as the geekery, with an eye for typos and grammatical howlers 😉

 - teaching – I wrote and facilitated the Holistic Economics module of the Centre for Human Ecology‘s MSc course (my first degree was Natural Sciences and Economics… and I rebelled early);

 - banking & finance – first in a retail bank, then in the City of London, as a consultant/data-cruncher in institutional investment management.

-I am a dancer, and am so lucky to be able to combine this with my work!
-See in-rhythm.com for more.
+I am a dancer, and am so lucky to increasingly make this part of my work!
+See in-rhythm.com for more… and watch this space 😉

 And I wrote and recorded music, was a (very) amateur body-builder then keen cyclist, and am passionate about certain Japanese animation (particularly the films of Studio Ghibli) and the extraordinary writings of the late Ursula K Le Guin and (yes, a cliche for a geek) Sir Terry Pratchett.